landlab/landlab/docs/model_grid.rst

 Model Grid Guide
 ================

+(NOTE: currently, this web version of the Model Grid Guide is incomplete and not fully formatted.
+You can obtain a :download:`PDF version here <model_grid_guide/model_grid_description_and_guide.pdf>`.)

 ModelGrid is an open-source software package that creates and manages a regular or irregular grid for building 2D numerical simulation models.
 ModelGrid is especially useful for finite-volume (FV) and finite-difference (FD) models, but